Tom Stout: Later career and death

 In the early 1930s, Stout served as a member of the Montana Public Service Commission, and in 1942, he was elected to the Montana House of Representatives.
-He was subsequently re-elected in 1944 and 1946, and, after he exited the legislature, he worked as an editorial writer for the Billings Gazette from 1947 to 1960.
+He was subsequently re-elected in 1944 and 1946.
+After he exited the legislature, he worked as an editorial writer for the Billings Gazette from 1947 to 1960.

 Until his death in 1965, he resided in Billings, Montana.